MicrosoftLearning/dp-420-cosmos-db-dev/instructions/03-migrate-data.md

 In this lab, we will populate Azure Cosmos DB using a helpful command-line utility and then use Azure Data Factory to move a subset of data from one container to another.

-## Create and seed your Azure Cosmos DB SQL API account
+## Create and seed your Azure Cosmos DB for NoSQL account

 You will use a command-line utility that creates a **cosmicworks** database and a **products** container at **4,000** request units per second (RU/s).
 Once created, you will adjust the throughput down to 400 RU/s.